SI DEN02220.045 Affidavit In Support Of Claims Against Estate Of Deceased Native American Indian

 ** This section applies if overpayment caused by lease payments (insert correct name

-estate of a deceased debtor to whom an incorrect payment of Supplemental Security
+the estate of a deceased debtor to whom an incorrect payment of Supplemental Security

 same is just and unpaid after allowing all just credits.)